More Information coming soon!

-The Caribbean Employers’ Confederation is currently executing the European Union Funded project entitled:
+The Caribbean Employers’ Confederation is completed the execution the European Union Funded project entitled:

 Challenges to CARIFORUM Labour, Private Sector and Employers to fulfil their EPA Obligations: Caribbean Employers’ Confederation (CEC) and the Caribbean Congress of Labour (CCL) Component of the Support to Facilitate Participation of CARIFORUM Civil Society in Regional Development and Integration Process